 - The case of the sticky key: If opening the lock becomes a daily tug of strength, consider replacing the unit.
 The last thing you want is to exert a little extra pressure and break the key.
 Replace the lock before it gets worse.

-It is always best to hire the right hands for the job, that is, professional locksmiths since the process of rekeying is not simple.
+It is always best to hire the right hands for the job, that is, professional locksmith near me since the process of rekeying is not simple.